The Gruffalo – Review – West Yorkshire Playhouse

 To say he knows the book well is a bit like saying the Archbishop of Canterbury is familiar with the Lord’s Prayer, such is his devotion.
 Like thousands of other kids – and most of those present at the Playhouse – The Gruffalo is a key early text for this lover of a little brown mouse who uses its nous to escape a trio of unsavoury woodland creatures before encountering the most unsavoury of all.

-So why, then, does he ask to go play on the stairs about 20-minutes in?
+So why, then, does he ask to go and play on the stairs about 20-minutes in?
 It could be he’s not yet capable of making the full imaginative leap and ‘seeing’ the actors as the animals they are playing.
 It’s a tricky jump when he’s so over-familiar with the animal characters in the book (there are no animal masks on display here).

 “Headlong rush to get back to the next song”

 Or could it be he’s confused by the additional asides and flurry of songs that depart from the sacred book?
-A necessity for show length (The Gruffalo is a slim item), but occasionally an insult to the beautiful, simple flow of Donaldson’s narrative.
+A necessity for show length (The Gruffalo book is a slim item), but occasionally an insult to the beautiful, simple flow of Donaldson’s narrative.

 Or perhaps it’s the same thing that I find irritating.
 The noise.
 The screechiness.
 This ‘Gruffalo’ does not relent in its aural assault.
 Where is the pacing?
 Where are the quiet lulls before the storms?
 Where is the mystery and danger and big, brooding silence of the book’s most important hidden character, the deep, dark wood itself?